0cjs/sedoc/ee/tools/proto-tech.md

 pins on the top.
 This also makes wiring easier since you're looking at the chips top-down instead of bottom-up.

+<img src="http://forum.6502.org/download/file.php?id=9202&mode=view" width="400" alt="top side" title="top side"/>
+<img src="http://forum.6502.org/download/file.php?id=9203&mode=view" width="400" alt="bottom side" title="bottom side"/>

+[jg-ww]: http://forum.6502.org/viewtopic.php?f=12&t=5811&start=45#p72988

+### Notes

-Standard header pins are  11mm overall height, with 5.5 mm of exposed pin on the long side.
+- Standard header pins are  11mm overall height, with 5.5 mm of exposed pin on the long side.
 This is long enough to wrap two 7-turn connections.
 (Remember there's a third soldered connection on the short side.)
 I have 15, 17 and 19 mm (overall) header pins on order to see how those will work out.

-<img src="http://forum.6502.org/download/file.php?id=9202&mode=view" width="400" alt="top side" title="top side"/>
-<img src="http://forum.6502.org/download/file.php?id=9203&mode=view" width="400" alt="bottom side" title="bottom side"/>

-[jg-ww]: http://forum.6502.org/viewtopic.php?f=12&t=5811&start=45#p72988

 #### Related Techniques